Federal Work-Study Employer Information

 Work-Study jobs can be either on campus or off campus.
 All agencies located off campus must be approved by NDSU Financial Aid and Scholarships and be a private, non-profit organization or public agency, and the work performed must be in the public interest.

 Detailed information about the program, employer processes and responsibilities, and posting a Work-Study position on the job board, is available from this web site.
-For further information, contact NDSU One Stop at (701) 231-6200 or the Work-Study Coordinator at (701) 231-7535.
+For further information, contact NDSU One Stop or call (701) 231-6200.

 Handshake - It’s not just an ordinary Job Board!